 What To Expect From Teeth Whitening

-Decided to whiten yellow teeth?
+Decided to have your teeth whitened?
 The first step is to be sure that your expectations are realistic.

 It’s important not to expect a celebrity-bright smile, as everyone’s teeth react differently to the peroxide.